 Filtering the Held Queue

-You can filter the messages in the held queue:
+With the Held Queue displayed (see above) you can filter the messages in the held queue:

 - Click on the View button.